Oghma-Infinium/Vagabond-Remastered/Documentation/GAMEPLAY.md

 - Soldier is a safe starting class choice.
 Rogue is very strong for dodge-based builds.
 Battlemage is the best option for spellsword gameplay.
 - Recommended use for 3 starting perk points for melee focus: Timed Block, Weapon Art & 1H/2H mastery perk.
 - Lady is a good early choice for Standing Stone if you don't have more specialized plans yet.
 - Food buffs are VERY important for sustain.
-Remember that the list has food spoilage system, so don't hoard all food in inventory.
+Remember that the list has food spoilage system when Survival Mode is enabled, so don't hoard all food in inventory.

 # New and Notable Mechanics